 And if you get good, the Club has large shinney trophies presented to the highest ranking male and female paddler each year!

 For more information:

-For more information on slalom in the UK visit www.canoeslalom.co.uk
+For more information and dates of slalom events visit www.canoeslalom.co.uk

 For further information on getting into competition speak to Les Ford 07786525912 or email